cfwheels/cfwheels/wheels/docs/02 Working with Wheels/02 Configuration and Defaults.md

 # Configuration and Defaults

-<p class="intro">An overview of Wheels configuration and how is it used in your applications.
-Learn how to override a Wheels convention to make it your own.</p>
+*An overview of Wheels configuration and how is it used in your applications.
+Learn how to override a Wheels convention to make it your own.*

 We all love the "Convention over Configuration" motto of Wheels, but what about those two cases that pop into everyone's head? _What if I want to develop in my own way?_ Or, _What about an existing application that I need to port into Wheels?_ Gladly, that's what configuration and defaults are there for.
 Let's take a look at exactly how is this performed.